What is an easement and how can it affect the value of a property in Costa Rica?

 There are several types of easements, some that are in the property owner’s favor and some that aren’t.
 There is a good chance you won’t find out about an easement until after you have bought a property.
 By then, it is too late to do anything about it.
 Such an easement can definitely affect the value of a property.

 Easements are registered in the National Registry on the property title, under “gravamenes y afectaciones.”
 They are also marked on the survey map.
 When a property is sold or transferred, the easement transfers with the property to the new owner, unless it is canceled before transfer.
 The original easements of access that belonged to the original property before it was subdivided usually will never disappear from the title.

 The description of the easement can be found under “citas” in the title description.
 This information cannot be found online; you have to go in person to the National Registry to check and identify it.
 Public easements in Costa Rica, except for the ones constituted by RECOPE, the National Oil Refinery, do not have a time limit — they are “forever.”

 Here’s a look at various types of easements.

 A servidumbre de paso is the right to cross.
 When a property is subdivided, it might be necessary to create access to those properties that don’t have public road access.
 The name used can also be servidumbre agrícola, which is used for larger tracts of land and gives an easement to move cattle from one place to another.
 This is also used for the roads in low-density agricultural communities.
 You will find many communities like that in Atenas and coastal areas.

 Utility companies usually create an easement if they have to go across someone’s property with a power line, a water line or a sewage line (public sewage exists in very few places in Costa Rica).

-In some communities, rain water pipes are constituted as an easement.
-Where there is public sewer, the sewer pipes will be registered as an easement.
+In some communities, rainwater pipes are constituted as an easement.
+Where there is a public sewer, the sewer pipes will be registered as an easement.